AsusControlCenter/Software-Dispatch-Guide/README.md

 ***

 ##### `Sample B02` silent Google Chrome Browser
-This sample shows how to write a short command to silent install Google Chrome Browser.
+This sample shows how to write a short command about silent install Google Chrome Browser.
 `Important` in stardand **.msi** file use paramater **/q** will install the program in quite mode.

 - **Script File :**